javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/6-repeat-until-correct/task.md

+importance: 5

+---

 # Repeat until the input is incorrect

-[importance 5]

 Write a loop which prompts for a number greater than `100`.
 If the visitor enters another number -- ask him to repeat the input, and so on.